mpicbg-csbd/unet-smfish-seg/notes/notes.md

 2. DONE.
 Remove bordermode = 'same' (change to 'valid')
 3. DONE.
 Augment with simple rotation and horizontal reflection
 4. DONE.
 Augment with warping
+7. Train on allllll new Data.
 6. Allow training on arbitrary size dataset.
-Train on new Data.
 5. Compare true cell segmentation scores / old segmentation method / U-net paper w similar dataset?
 7. Weight pixels by distance to membrane boundary.
     * Does this still make sense?
 Given that Ronneberger used this distance penalty mostly to emphasize the background pixels *in between neighboring cells that had a small gap between them*.
 This is mostly appropriate to single cells-in-a-dish, and not to tissues.
 8. Predict only distance maps!
-9. Remove one-hot encoding.
-Predict different cell types.
+9. Predict different cell types.
 Differentiate background from cytoplasm.
 Introduce uncertainty via an "i don't know" label.
 This label must be incorporated into the loss as well!
+Is having an IDK label equivalent to having a prob dist over classes?
+Isn't the IDK label implied by having an equal dist across classes?
-10. I want to compare predictions across...
+10. I want to compare predictions across.
     1. Training patches
     2. Validation patches
     3. All patches
     sorted by loss!
     And get loss disributions across those patches!
     4. And visualize results across real images... again with scores!
+11. If we just training on a single patch, with various augmentations, how good can we do?
+Surprisingly well!
+Can we explain this?

 # Questions | Ideas | Possibly todo